glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

 .. cssclass:: no-bottom-margin

-You can quickly create a new credentila after you have clicked on the ``Add Credential`` button:
+You can quickly create a new credential after you have clicked on the ``Add Credential`` button:

 .. image:: /_static/images/credentials-new.png